-Find Amreekiya at your local public, college, or university library here
+Find Amreekiya at your public or academic library

 “Both wise and humorous, Mahmoud’s debut novel is an intimate portrayal of an early Arab American marriage, filled with passion, loss, and ultimately forgiveness.
 Readers will be moved by the fierce but fragile Isra, who refuses to be defined by her family, her husband, and her society.”—Susan Muaddi Darraj, author of A Curious Land: Stories from Home and Inheritance of Exile